 If we want to get information security right in the next 10, 15 or 20 years, the industry must make products and tools that are easier for this next generation of security professionals to consume.
 Innovative technologies like machine learning and AI are indeed exciting, but they need to be coupled with easy and prescriptive solutions that new security professionals can start using right away without having to be experts first.

 The third trend: security vendors need to improve how they communicate their value.
 By walking the show floor at Black Hat and engaging with various security vendors, you’ll quickly realize that they don’t communicate their value propositions very clearly.
 It’s a real challenge to determine what many vendors actually do and make sense of whether or not these “solutions” actually solve specific challenges.

 This is an area where the entire security industry can improve.
 The focus needs to be on how to better communicate the value of products and services, and how they provide better business outcomes.
 However, it’s not just security vendors that should be thinking about how they impact business outcome versus just tools and technologies; security engineers, architects, directors and CISOs must also do a better job of discussing business outcomes and how their investments will improve those outcomes.

 4: Management Challenges

-fourth trend is that the challenges associated with managing data loss remain high.
+The fourth trend is that the challenges associated with managing data loss remain high.
 There is a considerable amount of continued frustration when it comes to managing data loss.